SALONI-MELKUNDE/EHR_DatabaseProject/README.md

 ## How to Use

 ### MySQL
-1. **Setup a Database**: Create a new MySQL database (e.g., `ehr_db`).
+1. **Setup a Database**: Create a new MySQL database (e.g., `ehr_portal`).
 2. **Run the Scripts**:
    - Open each `.sql` file in MySQL Workbench (or any SQL client).
-   - Execute them in the logical order (e.g., create tables first, then run insert queries, then stored procedures).
+   - Execute them in the logical order (e.g.,create/use database, create tables first, then run insert queries, then stored procedures, then run select/update/delete quries).
 3. **Verify**: Check that all tables, data, and stored procedures are created successfully.

 ### MongoDB
 1. **Start MongoDB**: Ensure your MongoDB server is running locally or remotely.
 2. **Import or Run Scripts**:
    - Use the Mongo Shell or MongoDB Compass to execute the queries from the `Mongodb_project.zip`.
+The query conssist of following;
-   - Adjust any database or collection names if needed.
+     creates MongoDB database named 'ehr_portal_mongo', creates collection/table 'patient_data_tabel' & 'doctor_data_table'.
+And insert the corresponding values from SQL
 3. **Test**: Verify that the collections are created and the sample data is inserted correctly.

 ---